Backup158/DarktideWeaponCustomizationOwO/docs/README.md

 &emsp; ﻿﻿Foregrips perpendicular to the barrel, which will clip with your off hand (this is why the MT plugin uses slanted foregrips).

 ## Bayonets
-- **Dreg Gunner Bayonet**: Infantry/Braced/Vigilant Autoguns
+- **Dreg Gunner Bayonet**: Infantry/Braced/Vigilant Autoguns  \
 &emsp; ﻿﻿Only really aligned with the Dreg Gunner Barrel
-- **Historical Pack**: Infantry/Braced/Vigilant Autoguns, Helbore Lasguns.
+- **Historical Pack**: Infantry/Braced/Vigilant Autoguns, Helbore Lasguns.  \
 &emsp; ﻿﻿Based on US M7 Bayonet, German Seitengewehr 98, and French Épée-Baïonnette Modèle 1888
-- **Underbarrel Grenade Launchers**: Braced/Infantry/Vigilant Autoguns, Infantry/Helbore/Recon Lasguns
+- **Underbarrel Grenade Launchers**: Braced/Infantry/Vigilant Autoguns, Infantry/Helbore/Recon Lasguns  \
 &emsp; ﻿﻿Based on M203 and GP25
 > [!WARNING]
 > ﻿KNOWN ISSUE: Both variants will steal muzzle flashes from infantry autoguns
-- **Underbarrel Shotguns**: Braced/Infantry/Vigilant Autoguns, Infantry/Helbore/Recon Lasguns
+- **Underbarrel Shotguns**: Braced/Infantry/Vigilant Autoguns, Infantry/Helbore/Recon Lasguns  \
-&emsp; ﻿﻿Based on the Knight's Armament Company Masterkey and the M26-MASS (Modular Accessory Shotgun System) &emsp; ﻿﻿Masterkey includes smaller and larger variants
+&emsp; ﻿﻿Based on the Knight's Armament Company Masterkey and the M26-MASS (Modular Accessory Shotgun System)  \
+&emsp; ﻿﻿Masterkey includes smaller and larger variants
 > [!WARNING]
 > ﻿KNOWN ISSUE: Both variants sometimes steal muzzle flashes from bullet-based weapons

 ## Receivers
 These can get super janky when using non-default parts so watch out.
-- **Vertically Challenged Bolter Receiver**: Spearhead Boltgun &emsp; ﻿Makes the gun and magazine vertically shorter.
+- **Vertically Challenged Bolter Receiver**: Spearhead Boltgun  \
+&emsp; ﻿Makes the gun and magazine vertically shorter.
 This one is just janky all around.
 Use with the 'Cadia' Complaint grips from the MT plugin.
-- **Bolt Action Helbore Receivers**: Helbore Lasguns &emsp; ﻿﻿Adds a grip to the back to mimic a bolt
+- **Bolt Action Helbore Receivers**: Helbore Lasguns  \
+&emsp; ﻿﻿Adds a grip to the back to mimic a bolt
-- **MAS-49 Helbore Receivers**: Helbore Lasguns
+- **MAS-49 Helbore Receivers**: Helbore Lasguns  \
 &emsp; ﻿﻿Makes the rear blockier and metallic... er
-- **Massive Slide**: Heavy Laspistols
+- **Massive Slide**: Heavy Laspistols  \
 &emsp; ﻿﻿(WIP) Makes the top a giant slide.
 Moves magazine inside the grip (with a little bulge :3).
 Be warned when using this because I only spent an hour before deciding I didn't care enough.
 > [!WARNING]
-> ﻿KNOWN ISSUE: Has a random magazine in first person ﻿Fallout 4 10mm lookin ass mf
+> ﻿KNOWN ISSUE: Has a random magazine in first person

+&emsp; ﻿﻿Fallout 4 10mm lookin ass mf

 ## Sights
-- Sight_2, **Alternative Viewmodels**: Braced/Infantry/Vigilant Autoguns, Autopistol, Bolter, Bolt Pistol, Infantry/Helbore/Recon Lasguns, Laspistol, Combat/Double Barrel Shotguns, Stub Revolvers
+- Sight_2, **Alternative Viewmodels**: Braced/Infantry/Vigilant Autoguns, Autopistol, Bolter, Bolt Pistol, Infantry/Helbore/Recon Lasguns, Laspistol, Combat/Double Barrel Shotguns, Stub Revolvers  \
-&emsp; ﻿﻿Equipped in the helper sight section, these change how you hold the gun while ADSing, but keeping the physical appearance of the scope on your gun.
+&emsp; ﻿﻿Equipped in the helper sight section, these change how you hold the gun while ADSing, but keeping the physical appearance of the scope on your gun.  \
 &emsp; ﻿﻿Point Shooting, DOOM aiming, CS:S Zoom (think SG-552 Commando zoom), and Hipfire aim
-- **Ladder Aperture Sights**: Helbore Lasguns
+- **Ladder Aperture Sights**: Helbore Lasguns  \
 &emsp; ﻿﻿Based on WWI style iron sights.
-No front posts though so good luck aiming with just the U notch.
+No front posts though so good luck aiming with just the U notch.  \
 &emsp; ﻿﻿Includes very shoddily made MAS49 inspired sights.
 These look ugly as sin since the receiver is so wide and I'm too lazy to resize them.
-- **AK Irons**: Infantry/Braced/Vigilant Autoguns
+- **AK Irons**: Infantry/Braced/Vigilant Autoguns  \
-&emsp; ﻿﻿Adjustable rear notch sight
+&emsp; ﻿﻿Adjustable rear notch sight  \
-&emsp; ﻿﻿Aligned for the long Braced Autogun barrel with the Infantry/Braced receiver &emsp; ﻿﻿Includes variant with dust cover (that I wish I could make wider).
+&emsp; ﻿﻿Aligned for the long Braced Autogun barrel with the Infantry/Braced receiver  \
+&emsp; ﻿﻿Includes variant with dust cover (that I wish I could make wider).
 I also left two scuffed variants that I made before I realize there was already an elevation ladder in the game lmao.
 - **M16 Carry Handle Irons**: Infantry/Braced/Vigilant Autoguns  \
 &emsp; ﻿﻿Sight aligned with M16 Barrels (Tall).
 Versions with and without the rear elevation wheel since I don't think a1's have them.
-- **Holographic Sights with Magnifier**: Braced/Infantry/Vigilant Autoguns, Recon Lasguns, Bolter, Bolt Pistol, Snubnosed Revolvers
+- **Holographic Sights with Magnifier**: Braced/Infantry/Vigilant Autoguns, Recon Lasguns, Bolter, Bolt Pistol, Snubnosed Revolvers  \
-&emsp; ﻿﻿Based on EOTech HWS and Vortex Razor AMG.
+&emsp; ﻿﻿Based on EOTech HWS and Vortex Razor AMG.  \
-&emsp; ﻿﻿Adds standalone holographic sight, holo with magnifier to the side, and holo with magnifier lined up (with options for 2 zoom levels).
+&emsp; ﻿﻿Adds standalone holographic sight, holo with magnifier to the side, and holo with magnifier lined up (with options for 2 zoom levels).  \
-&emsp; ﻿﻿﻿You can choose all 3 sight pictures by using the sight_2 options from the MT Plugin.
+&emsp; ﻿﻿﻿You can choose all 3 sight pictures by using the sight_2 options from the MT Plugin.  \
-&emsp; ﻿﻿﻿Holo with magnifier lined up includes variants for zoom.
+&emsp; ﻿﻿﻿Holo with magnifier lined up includes variants for zoom.  \
-﻿﻿&emsp; ﻿Includes short variant that doesn't clip with the receiver, but blocks more of the sight picture.
+﻿﻿&emsp; ﻿Includes short variant that doesn't clip with the receiver, but blocks more of the sight picture.  \
 &emsp; ﻿﻿Supports the Volleygun receivers from Syn's Edits.
-- **Telescopic Sights with Red Dot Sight**: Braced/Infantry/Vigilant Autoguns, Infantry/Helbore/Recon Lasguns, Bolter, Bolt Pistol, Snubnosed Revolvers
+- **Telescopic Sights with Red Dot Sight**: Braced/Infantry/Vigilant Autoguns, Infantry/Helbore/Recon Lasguns, Bolter, Bolt Pistol, Snubnosed Revolvers  \
 &emsp; ﻿﻿Adds standalone ACOG sight and SUSAT sight.
-Includes variants for different zoom and with RDS stacked on top.
+Includes variants for different zoom and with RDS stacked on top.  \
-&emsp; ﻿﻿﻿ACOG doesn't have bullet drop compensation crosshair ticks.
+&emsp; ﻿﻿﻿ACOG doesn't have bullet drop compensation crosshair ticks.  \
-&emsp; ﻿&emsp; ﻿Uses the default Darktide reflex pictures, equipped through sight_2 options.
+&emsp; ﻿&emsp; ﻿Uses the default Darktide reflex pictures, equipped through sight_2 options.  \
-&emsp; ﻿&emsp; ﻿Includes backwards variants where it's placed closer to the back of the weapon; certain (small) weapons don't have enough space to do this so both positions are the same.
+&emsp; ﻿&emsp; ﻿Includes backwards variants where it's placed closer to the back of the weapon; certain (small) weapons don't have enough space to do this so both positions are the same.  \
 &emsp; ﻿﻿﻿SUSAT uses the German post, obelisk-shaped reticle.
-﻿>[!WARNING]
+﻿> [!WARNING]
 > KNOWN ISSUE: These will steal the lasers from lasguns.

-&emsp; ﻿﻿Versions to aim through the main sight and the red dot (top).
+&emsp; ﻿﻿Versions to aim through the main sight and the red dot (top).  \
-&emsp; ﻿Sight aligned with M16 Barrels (Tall)
+&emsp; ﻿Sight aligned with M16 Barrels (Tall)  \
 &emsp; ﻿﻿Supports the Volleygun receivers from Syn's Edits.
 - **Soviet PU Scopes**: Infantry/Braced/Vigilant Autoguns, Helbore Lasguns  \
 &emsp; ﻿﻿Uses German #1 style reticle.
 The one that looks like a T